 Nevertheless, despite being fully aware of this “other side” of San Francisco – I´ve still fallen for it.
 Cause you just don´t fall in love with disadvantages, do you?!
 You fall in love with a personality.
 You feel the energy of a place and it´s either hit or miss.
 Either you are disappointed or you become a part of its heartbeat.

-7 Things I Loved About The City
+Summer in San Francisco:7 Things I Loved About The City

 1. Streets and Architecture

 Some SF streets are so steep that they actually require a sidewalk stairway.
 But how can you not walk around anyway?!
 This is how you get the real sense of how things are, the sights, the smells, and the sounds… And then you have the Painted Ladies, colorful Victorian and Edwardian houses.
 I even liked the Financial District: robust and ambitious.
+And let´s not forget the famous zigzag road in San Francisco – Lombard Street, one of the city´s most popular attractions!
+Summer in San Francisco is the best moment to take in the beauty of outsides.

 2. The Golden Gate Bridge